 Central America is a priority region for Swiss development cooperation.
-In 2017, the Swiss Agency for Development and Cooperation (SDC) provided CHF 38.8 million for projects in Central America.
+In 2018, the Swiss Agency for Development and Cooperation (SDC) provided about CHF 40 million for projects in Central America.
 The SDC focuses its activities mainly on Nicaragua and Honduras.
 However, projects with a regional approach also benefit Guatemala, for example prevention and management of natural disasters, to which the region is prone.

 Switzerland regularly sponsors concerts, theatrical performances and exhibitions by Swiss and Guatemalan artists.